AidanBugs/Obsidian/1) CWRU/In Progress/CSDS343 - Theoretical Computer Science/Pushdown Automata.md

 Watch class video on 02/24 for an example of a drawn out PDA (I am too lazy to draw it :sob:)

 ## Pumping Lemma for context free languages
-Think of giant tree, some states must repeat so we are left with the following pumping lemma:
+Think of giant tree, essentially $p$ is the number of non terminals we have.
+If the length of the string exceeds $2p$ then some non terminals must repeat.
+This leaves us with the following pumping lemma:

 If $L$ is context free, $\exists p$ such that for all $s\in L, |s|>p$,